 Breastfeeding is not the time to drastically cut calories.
 Since you are supporting another human with your milk, it is important that you are consuming enough to support yourself and your baby.
 However, this does not mean you cannot be conscious about what you are eating and in what amounts.
 Breastfeeding mothers burn an extra 300-500 calories a day through nursing, so this is also important to keep in mind!
 Make sure you are getting 2,000 to 2,500 calories a day.
 If you and your healthcare provider think it is best to have a lower caloric intake, make sure this is something you do gradually and do not go below 1,800 calories.
 A quick, drastic drop in calories or hydration will likely lower your milk supply.
 Rapid weight loss also can lead to fat-soluble environmental contaminants and toxins being released from lost fat into breast milk.
 It is generally safe for moms to lose up to 1.5lbs per week.

+Proper nutrition is as important as ever when breastfeeding!
 Protein is really important in keeping you satiated.
 Increasing your protein intake will help prevent the loss of muscle mass postpartum when you are unable to exercise, or unable to exercise as much as you used to.
 The CDC recommends nursing mothers consume around 71g of protein daily for the first year postpartum.
 Some great sources of protein include hard boiled eggs, almonds and Greek yogurt.
 Eating whole grains, and dietary fiber will also contribute to you staying fuller longer.
 Oatmeal is a great source of both fiber and protein, which is why so many people use it as a filling breakfast.
-And of course, leafy green vegetables will keep you full while also helping you meet your dietary requirements.
+And of course, leafy green vegetables will keep you full while also helping you meet your dietary requirements and nutritional needs.

 Get a sports bra that makes you feel supported, but not constrictive.
 If it is too compressing, it can cause clogged milk ducts, so be cautious!
 Take the bra off as soon as possible after working out to get rid of that constriction on the breasts.
 If you are finding that you are getting clogged ducts, it may mean you need a different sports bra.